 The PAX East Show Floor is massive; its nearly impossible to see everything in four days.
 Download the app to get an even better look, and start planning what you want to see!

 Also - no, we have no idea what the horse means.

 Speaking of the Expo Hall, this massive hub of activity will be absolutely packed for every minute it is open.
 Lines are going to pile on for AAA games, and you all know that the Nintendo booth is going to be swarmed with people immediately.
 There are hundreds of booths to see, with my last estimation showing over 350 different vendors.
 Take a look at the map early, and look up the developers you are curious about seeing.
 Check out their twitter and social media pages, and you can get a hint of what to expect.
 You might find out what they are demoing, or are giving out a T-shirt that you really want in your collection.
 A great example of this is in 2015, Robot Entertainment was giving out Orcs Must Die scarves, based off their hit series of games.
 They announced it the week before on social media, and so that was the first place my friends and I ran to.
 We got some unique loot, and got to play an awesome game.

-Companies like Square Enix have already announced what they are bringing to the convention hall; now is the time to browse the internet to see what booths might be worth waiting on.
+Companies like Nintendo have just recently started putting up what they are bringing to the convention, like Mario Kart tournaments and arcades; now is the time to browse the internet to see what booths might be worth waiting on.
 Knowing what you want ahead of time can do a lot to improve your experience.